Do You Underline Movie Titles? Not Anymore! 2026 Rules

 Why underlining existed at all

-A typewriter could make letters, numbers, and punctuation.
-It couldn't easily produce true italic type.
-So writers needed another signal to show that a title was special.
-Underlining became that signal.
+A typewriter could not easily produce true italic type, so writers used underlining to show that a title was special.

 That old rule solved a real problem: